Franco-Mongol alliance: Christian vassals

-As the Mongols of the Ilkhanate continued to move towards the Holy Land, city after city fell to the Mongols.
+As the Mongols of the Ilkhanate continued to move towards the Holy Land, city after city fell to them.
 The typical Mongol pattern was to give a region one chance to surrender.
 If the target acquiesced, the Mongols absorbed the populace and warriors into their own Mongol army, which they would then use to further expand the empire.
 If a community did not surrender, the Mongols forcefully took the settlement or settlements and slaughtered everyone they found.
 Faced with the option of subjugation to or combat with the nearby Mongol horde, many communities chose the former, including some Christian realms.

-Christian Georgia was repeatedly attacked starting in 1220, and in 1243 Queen Rusudan formally submitted to the Mongols, turning Georgia into a vassal state which then became a regular ally in the Mongol military conquests.
-Hethum I of Cilician Armenia submitted in 1247, and over the following years encouraged other monarchs to enter into a Christian-Mongol alliance.
+Starting in 1220, the Kingdom of Georgia was repeatedly attacked, and in 1243 Queen Rusudan formally submitted to the Mongols, turning Georgia into a vassal state which then became a regular ally in the Mongol military conquests.
+Hethum I of Armenia submitted in 1247, and over the following years encouraged other monarchs to enter into a Christian-Mongol alliance.
 He sent his brother Sempad to the Mongol court in Karakorum, and Sempad's positive letters about the Mongols were influential in European circles.

 Antioch

 The Principality of Antioch was one of the earliest Crusader States, founded in 1098 during the First Crusade.
 At the time of the Mongol advance, it was under the rule of Bohemond VI.
 Under the influence of his father-in-law, Hethum I, Bohemond too submitted Antioch to Hulagu in 1260.
 A Mongol representative and a Mongol garrison were stationed in the capital city of Antioch, where they remained until the Principality was destroyed by the Mamluks in 1268.
-Bohemond was also required by the Mongols to accept the restoration of a Greek Orthodox patriarch, Euthymius, as a way of strengthening ties between the Mongols and the Byzantines.
+Bohemond was also required by the Mongols to accept the restoration of a Greek Orthodox patriarch, Euthymius, as a way of strengthening ties between the Mongols and the Byzantine Empire.
 In return for this loyalty, Hulagu awarded Bohemond all the Antiochene territories which had been lost to the Muslims in 1243.
 However, for his relations with the Mongols, Bohemond was also temporarily excommunicated by Jacques Pantaléon, the Latin Patriarch of Jerusalem, though this was lifted in 1263.

 Around 1262 or 1263, the Mamluk leader Baibars attempted an attack on Antioch, but the principality was saved by Mongol intervention.
 In later years the Mongols were not able to offer as much support.
 In 1264–1265 the Mongols were able to attack only the frontier fort of al-Bira.
 In 1268 Baibars completely overran the rest of Antioch, ending the 170-year-old principality.

 In 1271, Baibars sent a letter to Bohemond threatening him with total annihilation and taunting him for his alliance with the Mongols:

 Bohemond was left with no estates except the County of Tripoli, which was itself to fall to the Mamluks in 1289.